jbequ5/SAGE-Enigma-Subnet/README.md

 - Full GOAL.md strategy/context is read and strongly used in every decision
 - Adaptive Quality Gate — Arbos scores novelty, verifier potential, and alignment before deciding to re-loop
 - Smart auto-reloop when `miner_review_after_loop: false`
-- Real ScienceClaw executed at the end of each loop
+- MIT's ScienceClaw agent swarm executed at the end of each loop with refined context
 - Long-term memory via ChromaDB
 - Resource-aware guardrails with auto-compression
 - Exploration module for novel variants